MAK554267/Secure-Web-Application-Deployment-WAF-/README.md

-# Secure-Web-App-Deployment-WAF-
 # Secure Web Application Deployment Using WAF

-## Project Overview
+## Overview
 This project demonstrates Secure Software Design by protecting a vulnerable web application using a Web Application Firewall (WAF).

-The system uses Apache with ModSecurity and OWASP Core Rule Set (CRS) to detect and block common web application attacks such as SQL Injection, Cross-Site Scripting (XSS), Command Injection, and File Inclusion.
+Apache with ModSecurity and OWASP Core Rule Set (CRS) is used to detect and block common web application attacks without modifying the application source code.

 ---

-## Project Objectives
-- Design a secure deployment architecture for a web application
-- Protect the application without modifying its source code
-- Detect and block common web-based attacks
-- Maintain logs for security monitoring and auditing

----

-## System Architecture
+## Architecture
-Ubuntu (Attacker) → Apache + ModSecurity (WAF) → DVWA (Docker)
+Ubuntu (Attacker) → Apache + ModSecurity (WAF) → DVWA (Docker on Kali)

-All incoming HTTP requests are inspected by the WAF before reaching the application.
+All HTTP requests are inspected by the WAF before reaching the application.

 ---